-Call of Duty: Black Ops 4's Blackout battle royale mode is both accessible and fun - VentureBeat
+Call of Duty: Black Ops 4's Blackout battle royale mode is both accessible and fun | VentureBeat

-It’s confession time.
-I’m terrible at Fortnite and PlayerUnknown’s Battlegrounds.
+It’s confession time: I’m terrible at Fortnite and PlayerUnknown’s Battlegrounds.
 But I’m better at Call of Duty: Black Ops 4’s Blackout battle royale mode.
-I gave it a the closed beta on the PlayStation 4 a try yesterday as Activision and Treyarch started testing their much-anticipated last-man-standing mode of this year’s Call of Duty game.
+I gave PlayStation 4 closed beta a try yesterday as Activision and Treyarch started testing their much-anticipated last-man-standing mode of this year’s Call of Duty.

 I don’t really know why, but Call of Duty feels better.
 The guns are familiar, and I can’t jump all over the place like in Fortnite.
 Indeed, with Fortnite, you have to master building wood fortresses and jumping around to evade, all the way sniping at enemies from a mile away.
-And with PUBG, I had an awful time hitting anything with the weapons in that game, and I never really invested much time in it.
-It was hard very hard for the battle royale games to pull me away from Call of Duty.
+And with PUBG, I had an awful time hitting anything with its weapons, and I never really invested much time in it.
+It was hard, very hard, for the battle royale games to pull me away from Call of Duty.

 But with Blackout, I have some natural affinities.
 I’ve played Call of Duty ever since it came out, and for the last few years, I’ve been playing it on the PS4, which gets the content first.
 I also played quite a bit of the Black Ops 4 multiplayer beta last month.
 That prepared me for Blackout, which has the same weapons and gunplay.
 So when I picked up a gun in Blackout, I already knew how to shoot it.
-I could focus on a target, spray some fire, and squeeze the trigger until the target reticle turned red.
+I could focus on a target, spray some fire, and squeeze the trigger until the target reticule turned red.
 You can see my gameplay from the past day in the videos in this post.

-Granted, I’m still a lousy shot and in the grand scheme of things, I’m probably in the bottom third when it comes to skill and speed.
+Granted, I’m still a lousy shot and in the grand scheme of things, and I’m probably in the bottom third when it comes to skill and speed.
 I’m pretty terrible with sniper weapons, but I have a chance when I’ve got a light machine gun or assault rifle in my hands.
 If someone has their back turned to me, well, I can usually take them down without them making the embarrassing move of spinning around and shooting me.
 I also recognize a lot of the objects, terrain, and building types on the map, which is about 1,500 times the size of the Nuketown map from Call of Duty: Black Ops.

 And so, for this particular battle royale, I have a fighting chance.
 When the game starts, 80 players jump out of helicopters and parachute onto the map.
 I generally wait for a while before jumping out, so that I can avoid the spots that are overrun with other players.
 To further isolate myself, I avoid landing near the big buildings or complexes, and I try to go sideways as much as possible upon jumping.
 But I don’t try to jump to the edge of the map, since that can really screw you when the world starts shrinking.